This article applies to: ✓ .NET Core 1.x SDK and later versions

 -l to define a logger.
 For more information about these options, see the MSBuild Command-Line Reference.
 Or you can also use the dotnet msbuild command.

-dotnet build is equivalent to
+dotnet build is equivalent to running

 PROJECT | SOLUTION